Xu-DongHui/LeetCodeAlgorithm/README.md

  Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

 Longest Substring Without Repeating Characters
 Given a string, find the length of the longest substring without repeating characters.

+Median of Two Sorted Arrays
+There are two sorted arrays nums1 and nums2 of size m and n respectively.Find the median of the two sorted arrays.
+The overall run time complexity should be O(log (m+n)).You may assume nums1 and nums2 cannot be both empty.